modio/modio-docs/public/en-us/platforms/console/console-sdks.md

 If you need an introduction to our account managers who understand mod.io and UGC, let us know and we will connect you with:

 * Sony Interactive Entertainment: Global Technology Partnerships
-* Microsoft Xbox: Developer Partner Manager
+* Microsoft XBOX: Developer Partner Manager
 * Nintendo Switch: Developer Relations

 ### The approval process